 "[My mum] is more about effort," he continued.
 "If I had a bad training and she saw me slacking off, I definitely would get an earful in the car ride home.
 But she's very focused on my sleeping and eating habits and the way I take care of myself.
 I've certainly learned from her, and so I’m thankful to have her."

-Gio is also eagerly absorbing all the advice he can get from the older players in the Dortmund squad: "They tell me to just have fun when you play, not to let these mistakes get into your head.
+Gio also eagerly absorbed all the advice he got from the older players in the squad when he was breaking into the Dortmund team: "They tell me to just have fun when you play, not to let these mistakes get into your head.
 Be confident in your ability because you're there for a reason.
 Of course, the main thing is to have fun."

 For someone who lists Kai Havertz, Kevin De Bruyne and Neymar as his favourite players, his sense of enjoyment at playing is tangible.
-Yet there is also a steely edge to Reyna's game - he has five yellow cards in senior football already and is one of the most fouled players in the league - while goalkeeper Roman Bürki has spoken of the teenager's ferocious finishing during training.
+Yet there is also a steely edge to Reyna's game - he has six yellow cards in senior football already and is one of the most fouled players in the league - while former Dortmund goalkeeper Roman Bürki once spoke of the teenager's ferocious finishing during training.

 "I like to hit it hard," Reyna told BVB.TV.
 "I like to aim for the corners and give the goalkeeper zero chance.
 That's what I try to do."

 And it is all with one objective in mind: "I want to be recognised as a world-class talent and world-class player in the future."
-Given his trajectory so far, and the fact both parents were full internationals by the time they were 20, there seems little doubt about Dortmund's No.32 achieving his goal.
+Given his trajectory so far, and the fact both parents were also full internationals by the time they were 20, there seems little doubt about Reyna junior achieving his goal.

 The Black-and-Yellow's match winner in consecutive games now has his sights set on Sunday's cracking encounter in Leverkusen.

 bundesliga.com shines the light on Dortmund's American Dream...